ShivRaiGithub/PirateTreasure/README.md

 ## Hackathon Context

 Pirate's Treasure was built for the **ZK Gaming on Stellar** hackathon track.
-The game demonstrates:

-### Enforced today
+The project demonstrates how cryptographic commitments can function as a ZK-style gameplay primitive — enforcing hidden information, fair play, and verifiable outcomes entirely on-chain, without a trusted server.

+The focus is on **fairness, hidden state, and verifiable resolution**.
+Rather than implementing formal SNARK verification, the game uses Stellar's native cryptography to deliver the properties that matter most in ZK gaming: players commit to secrets they cannot change, information stays private until the moment of victory, and the contract independently determines the winner.

+### Cryptographic hidden-information mechanics

-- **Protocol-level cryptography** — treasure commitments are created and verified using Stellar's native `env.crypto().sha256` directly in the Soroban contract.
+- **Cryptographic commitments as gameplay** — treasure commitments are created and verified using Stellar's native `env.crypto().sha256` directly in the Soroban contract.
+Each player's secret is hidden behind a hash that only they can open.
 No external libraries or oracles are needed.
-- **Fair hidden information** — the commit–reveal pattern enforces honest gameplay at the contract level.
+- **Hidden information enforced on-chain** — the commit–reveal pattern enforces honest gameplay at the contract level.
 Neither player can change their treasure location after committing, and the contract rejects any reveal whose hash does not match the stored commitment.
+This is the same privacy-until-reveal property that formal ZK protocols provide.
-- **Trustless winner determination** — the contract verifies the pre-image, calls `GameHub::end_game`, and records the winner on-chain before any local state is written.
-No server or referee is involved.
+- **Verifiable outcomes without trusted intermediaries** — the contract verifies the pre-image, calls `GameHub::end_game`, and records the winner on-chain before any local state is written.
+No server, referee, or oracle is involved in determining the outcome.
 - **Fog-of-war** — the frontend only renders a player's own dig history.
 Opponent digs and treasure locations are never exposed to the client.
 - **Stellar Game Hub integration** — lifecycle events (`start_game`, `end_game`) are reported to the shared hub contract as required by the hackathon framework.
 The deployment script hard-pins the official testnet hub address `CB4VZAT2U3UC6XFK3N23SKRF2NDCMP3QHJYMCHHFMZO7MRQO6DQ2EMYG` and passes it to the contract constructor; every `start_room` and `reveal_treasure` call invokes that contract on-chain.

-### ZK-ready architecture (circuit tested, not yet enforced on-chain)
+### Exploratory circuit (future-looking)

-- **Noir circuit** — `zk/treasure/` contains a complete Noir circuit that proves knowledge of a valid treasure location using Poseidon2, BN254, and Groth16.
+- **Noir circuit** — `zk/treasure/` contains an exploratory Noir circuit that proves knowledge of a valid treasure location using Poseidon2.
 The circuit includes range checks, anti-self-reveal constraints, and a full Nargo test suite.
-- **Designed for Stellar's ZK primitives** — the commitment scheme and proof format are compatible with Stellar's new cryptographic host functions (BN254 pairing, Poseidon2).
-Once on-chain proof verification is available, the existing SHA-256 reveal can be upgraded to require a SNARK proof with no changes to the game's architecture.
-- **Intentional scope boundary** — full SNARK proof generation and on-chain verification are out-of-scope for this prototype.
-The circuit is included to show the clear upgrade path from trustless commit–reveal to full zero-knowledge verification.
+- **Not part of live gameplay** — the circuit is included as a tested reference showing how the game's commit–reveal scheme could evolve into formal zero-knowledge proof verification in a future iteration.
+It is not wired into the contract or frontend today.
+- **Design direction** — the game's architecture is structured so that the SHA-256 reveal step could be augmented with a proof requirement as on-chain verification capabilities mature.
+The cryptographic gameplay properties are already in place.

 ---